manish-bhusal/machine-learning/README.md

 # Types of Machine Learning
 `1.` **Supervised Learning:**  In this type of learning, the computer is given a set of labeled examples and learns to predict the label for new, unseen examples.
 For example, you can give the computer a set of pictures of dogs and cats, and then ask it to classify a new picture as a dog or a cat.

+*(Labeled data has both the input and output parameters in a completely machine-readable pattern, but requires a lot of human labor to label the data, to begin with.)*

 `2.` **Unsupervised Learning:** In this type of learning, the computer is given a set of unlabeled examples and must find patterns or structure in the data on its own.
 For example, you can give the computer a set of customer data and ask it to group customers based on similar purchasing patterns.

+*(Unlabeled data only has one or none of the parameters in a machine-readable form.
+This negates the need for human labor but requires more complex solutions.)*

 `3.` **Reinforcement Learning:** In this type of learning, the computer learns by taking actions and receiving rewards or punishments.
 For example, you can give the computer a virtual game and ask it to learn how to play the game to maximize its score.